telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 wget https://jsonplaceholder.typicode.com/todos/1
 ````

-to check the downloaded file, you can use the cat command
+to check the downloaded file, you can use the command:

 ```
 cat 1